-- 1. Submit a completed application form and non-refundable, one-time application fee; a.
+- 1. Submit a completed application form and non-refundable, one-time application fee; - a.
 Apply or download an application online. - b.
 Request a hard copy by contacting us at (630) 829-2277, toll-free at (877) 353-9622 or nationalenrollment@ben.edu. - 2.
-Postsecondary foreign credit (and high school graduation equivalency, where required) must be evaluated by Educational Credential Evaluators (ECE) at ece.org, Educational Perspectives (EP) at edperspective.org/benedictine or World Education Services (WES) at wes.org. - 3.
+Postsecondary foreign credit (and high school graduation equivalency, where required) must be evaluated by Educational Credential Evaluators (ECE) at ece.org, Educational Perspectives (EP) at <a href="education-ed - 3.
 Reports must be a detailed "Course by Course" evaluation of credit.
 An official evaluation must be sent directly from ECE, EP or WES directly to Benedictine University.
 For more information, please contact your admissions representative.
-For BSN applicants only: Commission on Graduates of Foreign Nursing Schools (CGFNS) evaluation is acceptable for evaluation of foreign nursing education. - 4.
-All official college/university transcripts with program-required minimum cumulative G.P.A. - 5.
-Personal statement and current resume may be required of some applicants. - 6.
-Letter(s) of reference from professional associates to evaluate the potential success of the candidate for the program may be required of some applicants. - 7.
-RN to BSN Completion Program Applicants: A current, unencumbered Illinois registered nurse (RN) license is required prior to enrollment in BSN cohort coursework. - 8.
-RN to BSN Completion Program Applicants: Final transcripts with conferral of an A.A.S. in Nursing from a regionally accredited institution with a minimum of 86 semester hours in designated, required coursework is required prior to enrollment in BSN cohort coursework.
+All official college/university transcripts with program-required minimum cumulative G.P.A. - 4.
+Personal statement and current resume may be required of some applicants. - 5.
+Letter(s) of reference from professional associates to evaluate the potential success of the candidate for the program may be required of some applicants.